 For the last seven years, I’ve run a one-man consultancy, connecting a very specific breed of CEOs with folks who can help them and their companies — subject matter experts, creative contractors, advisors.

 I grew up as a musician and knew a little bit about acoustics — just enough that I could tell his audience wasn’t going to provide him with the best solution.
 They were doing their darnedest to help, but this particular problem clearly needed a bonafide expert in architectural acoustics.
-I said as much in my blog comment.
-Then I made the auspicious mistake of waxing phillosophical about how “the solution to every problem is a person and that it rarely makes as much sense to directly seek a solution as it does to identify someone who’s successfully solved that problem over and over again.”
+In my comment, I offered to connect them with one.
+(The person I advised them to use was Russ Berger.)

 ENFP CEOs are disinterested in managing details.
 They don’t like hierarchical power structures.
 They’re sincerely empathetic and eager to develop humane friendships with their employees and collaborators.
 Business, to them, isn’t about making money.
 It’s about creating something of meaning.